The Bullitt County History Museum

 It Happened in January

-1999 - 15 Years Ago.
+1999 - 25 Years Ago.

 The paper reported that Michael Firesheets was a member of the Vanderbilt University Marching Band.
 Michael graduated from Bullitt East.
-Also, Wendy Dugger of Shepherdsville is part of the Morehead State University’s Symphony Band where she plays the clarinet.
-They will be performing in China in May.
+Also, Wendy Dugger of Shepherdsville is part of the Morehead State University's Symphony Band where she plays the clarinet.
+They would be performing in China in May.

 The North Bullitt Lady Eagles got off to a bad start against Spencer County, trailing 10-3 after a quarter, but rallied, out-scoring their opponent 39-14 over the next two quarters.
 Coach Mike Riffe complimented Brandi Evans, Nikki Cowan, and Melanie Keith for coming off the bench to help the team to victory.